Group Testing: An Information Theory Perspective: Constrained group testing

-Under the $\gamma$-divisibility constraint with $\gamma = o(\log n)$, we have the following results: \begin{itemize} \item A simple adaptive algorithm attains zero error probability using $\gamma k (n/k)^{1/\gamma}$ tests (this was also noted in an early work of Li \cite{li1962}).
+We proceed to briefly outline some of the main existing results.
+Under the $\gamma$-divisibility constraint with $\gamma = o(\log n)$, we have the following: \begin{itemize} \item A simple adaptive algorithm attains zero error probability using $\gamma k (n/k)^{1/\gamma}$ tests (this was also noted in an early work of Li \cite{li1962}).
 The algorithm is a `$\gamma$-stage' algorithm in the sense of Section \ref{sec:two-stage}, and is defined recursively.
 The case $\gamma = 1$ uses individual testing.
-Then the algorithm for $\gamma$-divisibility is as follows: Split the $n$ items into $A = k(n/k)^{1/\gamma}$ sets of size $n/A$, and test each set.
+Then the algorithm for $\gamma$-divisibility is as follows: Partition the $n$ items into $A = k(n/k)^{1/\gamma}$ sets of size $n/A$, and test each set.
 As usual, all items in negative tests are nondefective.
-For the remaining items -- of which there are at most $kn/A$ -- continue with the $(\gamma - 1)$-divisibility algorithm.
+For the remaining items -- of which there are at most $kn/A$ -- continue with the algorithm for $(\gamma - 1)$-divisibility.
 The first step takes $k(n/k)^{1/\gamma}$ tests, and the worst-case number of tests in each subsequent step is easily checked to also be $k(n/k)^{1/\gamma}$, giving the desired result.
-The case $\gamma = 2$ gives Dorfman's original adaptive algorithm \cite{dorfman} (see equation \eqref{eq:dorfmanegg} in Chapter \ref{ch:introduction}). \item For nonadaptive testing and the small-error criterion, Gandikota \etal\ \cite{gandikota2016sparse} show that any algorithm requires roughly $\gamma k (n/k)^{1/\gamma}$ tests.
+The case $\gamma = 2$ gives Dorfman's original adaptive algorithm \cite{dorfman} (see \eqref{eq:dorfmanegg} in Chapter \ref{ch:introduction}). \item For nonadaptive testing and the small-error criterion, Gandikota \etal\ \cite{gandikota2016sparse} show that any algorithm requires roughly $\gamma k (n/k)^{1/\gamma}$ tests.
 In addition, they show that one can attain error probability at most $\epsilon$ using at most $\ee \gamma k (n/\epsilon)^{1/\gamma}$ tests, which behaves similarly to the converse bound but nevertheless leaves a gap in the scaling laws.
-The corresponding algorithm and test design are discussed below. \end{itemize}
+The corresponding algorithm and test design are discussed below. \item Improved results were obtained by Gebhard \etal\ \cite{Gebhard2022}, giving a lower bound on the number of tests of $\max\big\{\ee^{-1} \gamma k\big( \frac{n}{k} \big)^{1/\gamma}, \gamma k^{1 + 1/\gamma}\big\}$ and an upper bound of $\max\big\{\gamma k\big( \frac{n}{k} \big)^{1/\gamma}, \gamma k^{1 + 1/\gamma}\big\}$, up to lower-order asymptotic terms.
+Together, these results establish an exact threshold in sufficiently dense regimes, and a threshold tight to within a factor of $\ee^{-1}$ more generally. \end{itemize} Under the $\rho$-sized tests constraint with $\rho = \Theta\big((n/k)^{\beta} \big)$ for some $\beta \in [0,1)$ and in the sparse regime $k = \Theta(n^\alpha)$, $\alpha < 1$, we have the following results: \begin{itemize} \item Any testing strategy requires at least $n/\rho$ tests, as this many tests is required just to test each item once.
+Applying the generalized binary splitting algorithm (see Sections \ref{sec:adaptive} and \ref{sec:linear}) starting with sets of size $\rho$ requires $\frac{n}{\rho} + k \log_2 \rho + O(k) \asym \frac{n}{\rho}$ tests, where $n/\rho$ is for testing each set once and $k \log_2 \rho + O(k)$ is for $k$ rounds of binary splitting. \item For nonadaptive testing under the small-error criterion, Gandikota \etal\ \cite{gandikota2016sparse} show that any algorithm requires roughly $\frac{1}{1-\beta} \frac{n}{\rho}$ tests.
+In addition, they show that vanishing error probability can be attained using roughly $\frac{1}{(1-\beta)(1-\alpha)} \, \frac{n}{\rho}$ tests. \item Improved results were obtained by Gebhard \etal\ \cite{Gebhard2022} in the special case that $\rho = O(1)$ (so $\beta = 0$), leading to a precise threshold of up to lower-order asymptotic terms.
+Analogous improvements were also derived by Tan, Tan, and Scarlett \cite{Tan2022} for the case that $\beta > 0$, but without establishing exact thresholds. \end{itemize}